schneems/schneems/_posts/2017-06-12-bayes-is-bae.md

     - ruby
 ---

 Before programming, before formal probability there was Bayes.
 He introduced the notion that multiple uncertain estimates which are related could be combined to form a more certain estimate.
 It turns out that this extremely simple idea has a profound impact on how we write programs and how we can think about life.
 The applications range from machine learning and robotics to determining cancer treatments.
-In this talk we'll take an in depth look at Bayses rule and how it can be applied to solve problems in programming and beyond.
+In this talk we'll take an in depth look at Bayes rule and how it can be applied to solve problems in programming and beyond.

 This is the talk that I gave at RailsConf 2017.
 It's about math, probability and programming.